cyctbdbw/Shape-Asymmetry-Signature/README.md

 Arnatkeviciute.
 A. et al., Genetic influences on hub connectivity of the human connectome.
 Nat Commun 12, 4237 (2021). https://www.nature.com/articles/s41467-021-24306-2

-Dependances: gifti toolbox (https://github.com/gllmflndn/gifti.git): this is for generating functional connectivity
+Dependances: gifti toolbox (https://github.com/gllmflndn/gifti.git): this toolbox is used when generating functional connectivity

 For the Shape-DNA analysis that appied in our study, please check http://reuter.mit.edu/software/shapedna/ and see the relevant papers:
 1. M. Reuter, F.-E. Wolter, N. Peinecke, Laplace–Beltrami spectra as ‘Shape-DNA’ of surfaces and solids.
 Computer-Aided Design 38, 342-366 (2006). https://doi.org/10.1016/j.cad.2005.10.011